qlu11/Homework/PS5/README.txt

 Over the next four weeks, we will be working on implementing a Complex number API.
 Don't worry about what this entails.
 For now, we will be only implementing controller logic, aka the actual functionality of the API.
-Below are a list of functionalities we want you to
+You can do this in whatever language you wish!
+If you wish to review on complex numbers, you can find a description of them here: http://tutorial.math.lamar.edu/Classes/Alg/ComplexNumbers.aspx

-implement:
+Below are a list of functionalities we want you to implement:

 Constructors (make a new complex object, copy constructor) Copy (equals) operator